Azure/azure-sdk-for-js/documentation/writing_tests.md

 - [sdk/storage/test-resources.json](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/storage/test-resources.json).
 - [sdk/servicebus/test-resources.json](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/test-resources.json).

 The `tests.yml` file must be placed at the package folder.
 This file is in charge of specifying when to run the tests for this package, what environments to use to run the tests, and how the tests are executed.
-You can learn how to write these files by following the guide: [Creating live tests](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/48/Create-a-new-Live-Test-pipeline?anchor=creating-live-tests).
+You can learn how to write these files by following the guide: [Creating live tests](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/48/Create-a-new-Live-Test-pipeline?anchor=creating-live-tests) [🔒][TIPS].

 Some examples can be found at: